 The water retention of the hydrogel slush is high enough to prevent loss through evaporation, but not too high that roots can’t pull the water out.
 This makes it a great medium for the plants to grow.

 When pre-loaded upon manufacturing, hydrogels can be infused with chemicals.

 - Fertilizer, nutrients and even herbicides can be embedded in the polymer.

 As water cycles in and out of the chain-like structure, some of these chemicals are leached out to the environment.

 This confers precious properties to the hydrogels.
 Often it is used for good purposes, like Polyter, which adds organic fertilizer compounds to its cellulose-based polymer structure.

 At other times, it’s used to spread poison, such as when Monsanto, recently acquired by Bayer, integrated synthetic polyacrylamides (a type of hydrogel made from petroleum) to herbicides.
 This ensured that the herbicide would stay put and take years to leach out into the ground, sterilizing land or killing off wild flora.

 Safety, risks and dangers associated to hydrogel

 Hydrogels in agriculture are very recent developments.
 There isn’t much research on the various dangers that might result from using superabsorbent chemicals over extended periods.

-An in-depth review of hydrogel risks that have been considered is available here, and those that stand out are:
+An in-depth review of hydrogel risks that have been considered:

 - presence of acrylamine monomers in small amounts upon purchase – although harmless when multiple acrylamine polymers are bound together, single monomers have been found to foster cancer.